About the Ontario Agri-Food Innovation Alliance

 By supporting the Ontario Agri-Food Innovation Alliance, the provincial government invests directly in research that improves the health, well-being and prosperity of people in Ontario, Canada and beyond.

-In turn, this partnership supports research breakthroughs, safer food, better disease monitoring and prevention, and new products and technology.
+In turn, this collaboration supports research breakthroughs, safer food, better disease monitoring and prevention, and new products and technology.
 No wonder the Ontario Agri-Food Innovation Alliance is viewed as a model for creative and effective government-university collaborations.

 The Ontario Agri-Food Innovation Alliance includes: